A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Some topological background

 Recall that the linking number of two \emph{ oriented curves} $\mC_1$ and $\mC_2$ in $\R^3$ is given by the Gauss integral formula

-Notice in particular that the linking number is always an integer, that it is symmetric i.e.
+Notice in particular that the linking number is always an integer, that it is symmetric, i.e.

 that its sign changes when the orientation of one of the curves is reversed and that $\mathfrak m (\mathcal C_2, \mathcal C_1)=0$ if the two curves are not linked.
-Moreover, in case of several connected components, we have
+In case of several connected components, we have the rule

 In practice, as we will do, the linking number of two given curves can be computed as the half sum of the \emph{signed crossing number} of a projection on a two dimensional plane.